-The computational domain covers $(x, y, z) \in [-13, 25] \times [-15, 15] \times [0, 16]$, where x, y and z are the streamwise, crossflow and spanwise coordinates.
-This results in a maximum blockage ratio of 0.8% for the case of $(\alpha, AR) = (30^{\circ}, 6)$.
+The computational domain covers $(x, y, z) \in [-13, 25] \times [-15, 15] \times [0, 16]$, where x, yand z are the streamwise, crossflow and spanwise coordinates.
+This results in a maximum blockage ratio of 0.8% for the case of $(\alpha, sAR) = (30^\circ, 6)$.
+We note that doubling the domain size in all three directions yields no noticeable difference in the time histories of the lift and drag forces.
 The origin of the Cartesian coordinate system is placed at the leading edge of the wing on the mid-span plane (z = 0) plane.
 The computational domain is discretized with a C-type grid with the mesh refined in the vicinity of the wing as well as its wake.
 The adequacy of the grid resolution is examined in §2.2.